tbarbette/npf-docs/docs/source/usage.rst

 Install
 =======

-NPF can be installed using pip:
+NPF can be installed using pip in a Python 3 environment:

 .. code-block:: console

-   (.venv) $ python3 -m pip install npf
+   (.venv) $ python -m pip install npf

 On Ubuntu, a local install can be achieved with: